peter-indeelabs/AWS-openfoam/README.md

-# Step 1: Create shared file system storage FSx
+# Step 1: Create high performance parallel file system FSx

+This option is better than NFS share for HPC workload application

+Amazon FSx for Lustre is a highly parallel file system that supports sub-millisecond access to petabyte-scale file systems, designed to deliver 200 MB/s of aggregate throughput at 10,000 IOPS for every 1TiB of provisioned capacity.

 Follow the below instruction to install and attach Lustre file system Step 1a: https://docs.aws.amazon.com/fsx/latest/LustreGuide/install-lustre-client.html